undeMalum/undeMalum/README.md

 - ⚡ Fun fact: **I am a goalkeeper who can juggle!**

+## My projects 🎈
+  - [GHOST x IRIM](https://github.com/GHOST-Science-Club/tree-classification-irim): An initiative by the GHOST student organization to develop and test an AI algorithm for identifying tree species from aerial photos, focusing on Polish forests.
+This team effort aims to surpass the current SOTA on the [PureForest](https://huggingface.co/datasets/IGNF/PureForest) dataset and possibly write a publication about our results in the future.
+  - [IPD IMGT Python Wrapper](https://github.com/undeMalum/ipd-imgt-hla-python-wrapper): Python package that allows the retrieval of data from the IPD-IMGT/HLA database.
+  - [CAS Manger](https://github.com/undeMalum/CAS-manager): CAS Manager aims to help CAS coordinators in the maintenance of their students' CAS portfolios by providing one convenient place to store and easily retrieve those portfolios.

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->